vmarchaud/pm2-githook/README.md

       - `jenkins` : you'll need to set the secret as the ip of the jenkins (can specify branch)
       - `bitbucket` : secret not needed, bitbucket ip range is inside the code (can specify branch)
       - `droneci` : you'll need to set the secret to match the `Authorization` header defined inside the [plugin](http://addons.drone.io/webhook/) (can specify branch)
+	- `tests` :
+	  - :
     - `nopm2` if set to true, we will not reload the application using pm2 (default to `false`)
     - `cwd` if provided we don't resolve the cwd using pm2 and will take this value (defaults to `undefined`)

-`(can specify branch)`  mean that you can use a addional configuration to run the posthook on a specific branch
+`(can specify branch)`  mean that you can use an additional configuration to run the posthook on a specific branch

 #### How to set these values ?